suryajeetlondhe/flutter_interview_questions/README.md

 ✅ Both are installed via pubspec.yaml and managed with pub.dev. 🚀

 ---

-12) Name some popular apps made with Flutter.
+12.Name some popular apps made with Flutter.
+---
 Popular Apps Built with Flutter 🚀
     1️⃣ Google Pay — Digital payments app by Google.
     2️⃣ Alibaba — E-commerce app used by millions.
     3️⃣ BMW — Car app for vehicle tracking and services.